josepcrespo/nodejs-realtime-rest-api/README.md

 # A realtime Node.js based REST API

-A REST API to manage a the sales of "Fictional Motor Co", a global automobiles manufacturer and seller.
+A REST API to manage the sales of "Fictional Motor Co", a global automobiles manufacturer and seller.
 They require a scalable REST API with the possibility of consuming part of the data in realtime.
 Of course, all of this with the corresponding security and, CRUD functionality.

 ## Disclaimer